KyleMayes/vulkanalia/tutorial/book/src/presentation/window_surface.md

 data.present_queue = device.get_device_queue(indices.present, 0);
 ```

 In case the queue families are the same, the two handles will most likely have the same value now.
-In the next chapter we're going to look at swap chains and how they give us the ability to present images to the surface.
+In the next chapter we're going to look at swapchains and how they give us the ability to present images to the surface.